Steven Michael Stone

 The heavy curveball diet took its toll and Stone struggled with tendonitis in 1981, going 4-7 with a 4.60 ERA and reaching the point where his career ended a year after his best season.

 In 1983, he joined WGN-TV as an analyst, alongside the legendary Harry Caray, a pairing that lasted 15 seasons until Caray's death in February 1998.
 Chip Caray replaced his grandfather alongside Stone that season, and they stayed together until 2004, with the exception of 2001-2002, when Stone stepped out of the booth for health-related reasons.
-He later called White Sox games for WSCR-AM (670) and moves to the TV side in 2009, where he will work alongside long-time Sox play-by-play announcer Ken "Hawk" Harrelson.
+He later called White Sox games for WSCR-AM (670) and moves to the TV side in 2009, where he worked alongside long-time Sox play-by-play announcer Ken "Hawk" Harrelson and Jason Benetti.
 Stone continues to contribute as the baseball expert for Chicago's WSCR-AM (670), making semi-regular appearances on several score programs.

 - AL All-Star (1980)